MohammedReda97/Electricity-theft-detection/README.md

 Here we will implement supervised learning to detect abnormal users using CNN
 # Introduction

-Here we are tring to do anomaly detection for electricty consumption because manual detection is verry deficult and consume time and money
+Here we are tring to do anomaly detection for electricity consumption because manual detection is very difficult and consume time and money

 # Data-set